16 Incredible Gift Ideas for a Digital Artist (They’ll Love You For It)

 Printing can be expensive, especially if you have to pay for it on a per-print basis.
 That’s why some artists like to have the ability to print their own work rather than relying on third party services.
 As such, a personal printer can prove especially useful.

-For smaller prints, a standard photo printer like the Canon Pixma Pro-100 ($300 on Amazon) should suffice, but for larger prints, look at something like the Epson Stylus Pro 3880 Color Inkjet Printer ($1,500 on Amazon).
+For smaller prints, a standard photo printer like the Canon Pixma Pro-100 should suffice, but for larger prints, you’ll need to consider something like the Epson Stylus Pro.
 Again, unless the recipient is a full-fledged professional, this may be stepping into overkill territory.

 Online courses and digital publications can be of considerable use to a digital artist.
 You might want to introduce your friend or relative to Lynda.com, an online course site where membership grants access to thousands of courses across dozens of topics, including digital art.

-Popular newsstand publications for digital artists are also available to be read on desktop computer, smartphones, and tablet computers.
+Popular newsstand publications for digital artists are also available to be read on desktop computer, smartphones, and tablets.
 Services such as MyFavouriteMagazines will give access to Future Publishing’s library of monthly magazines, which includes titles such as Computer Arts, Imagine FX, Fantasy Art, and many others.

 Image Credits: Gift Box via Shutterstock